Etruscan origins: Previous archaeogenetic studies on mtDNA only

+Older studies based on modern samples only

 An mtDNA study from 2007, by contrast, earlier suggested a Near Eastern origin.
 Achilli et al. (2007) found in a modern sample of 86 individuals from Murlo, a small town in southern Tuscany, an unusually high frequency (17.5%) of supposed Near Eastern mtDNA haplogroups, while other Tuscan populations do not show the same striking feature.
 Based on this result Achilli concluded that "their data support the scenario of a post-Neolithic genetic input from the Near East to the present-day population of Tuscany, a scenario in agreement with the Lydian origin of Etruscans".
 This research has been much criticized by archeologists, etruscologists and classicists.
 In the absence of any dating evidence, there is no direct link between this genetic input found in Murlo and the Etruscans.
 Furthermore, there is no evidence that these mtDNA haplogroups found in Murlo might be proof of an eastern origin of the Etruscans, as some of these mtDNA haplogroups have been found in other studies as early as the Neolithic and Aeneolithic in Italy and Germany.
 All the mtDNA haplogroups found in the modern sample from Murlo and classified by Achilli et al. as of Near Eastern origin are actually widespread in modern samples from other areas of Italy and Europe with no link with the Etruscans.